Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Abstract

 \section{Abstract}

-We introduce and analyze NetOTC, a procedure for the comparison and soft alignment of weighted networks.
-Given two networks and a cost function relating their vertices, NetOTC finds an appropriate coupling of their associated random walks having minimum expected cost.
-The minimizing cost provides a numerical measure of the difference between the networks, while the optimal transport plan itself provides interpretable, probabilistic alignments of the vertices and edges of the two networks.
-The cost function employed can be based, for example, on vertex degrees, externally defined features, or Euclidean embeddings.
-Coupling of the full random walks, rather than their stationary distributions, ensures that NetOTC captures local and global information about the given networks.
-NetOTC applies to networks of different size and structure, and does not the require specification of free parameters.
-NetOTC respects edges, in the sense that vertex pairs in the given networks are aligned with positive probability only if they are adjacent in the given networks.
+We describe and study a transport based procedure called NetOTC (network optimal transition coupling) for the comparison and alignment of two networks.
+The networks of interest may be directed or undirected, weighted or unweighted, and may have distinct vertex sets of different sizes.
+Given two networks and a cost function relating their vertices, NetOTC finds a transition coupling of their associated random walks having minimum expected cost.
+The minimizing cost quantifies the difference between the networks, while the optimal transport plan itself provides alignments of both the vertices and the edges of the two networks.
+Coupling of the full random walks, rather than their marginal distributions, ensures that NetOTC captures local and global information about the networks, and preserves edges.
+NetOTC has no free parameters, and does not rely on randomization.
+We investigate a number of theoretical properties of NetOTC and present experiments establishing its empirical performance.

-We investigate a number of theoretical properties of NetOTC that support its use, including metric properties of the minimizing cost and its connection with short- and long-run average cost.
-In addition, we introduce a new notion of factor for weighted networks, and establish a close connection between factors and NetOTC.
-Complementing the theory, we present simulations and numerical experiments showing that NetOTC is competitive with, and sometimes superior to, other optimal transport-based network comparison methods in the literature.
-In particular, NetOTC shows promise in identifying isomorphic networks using a local (degree-based) cost function.